 (For further information about the ARR strategy hit this article link)

 Retargeting: People who have been to your site and engaged with your brand.

 Retention: Your customers!
 People who have bought from you before.

-By checking your dashboard you can see if your ROAS performance across Acquisition Prospecting (engaging with cold traffic) or Acquisition Re-engagement (the second touch with your audience).
-And then you can shift your budgets accordingly.
+By checking your dashboard, you can see your ROAS performance across Acquisition Prospecting (engaging with cold traffic) or Acquisition Re-engagement (the second touch with your audience).
+Allowing you to shift your budgets accordingly.

-As a general rule, we divide the majority of our budget (70-80%) to Acquisition, since this is where we find new customers and drive them to our site, as we want to reach as many new consumers as possible, who don't know about us and retarget those who bite and turn them into sales (retention).
+As a general rule, we recommend dividing the majority of your budget (70-80%) to Acquisition, since this is where we find new customers and drive them to our site.
+Our goal is to reach as many new consumers as possible, who don't know about us and retarget those who bite and turn them into sales (retention).

 In order to build a full funnel strategy, we suggest allocating about 20% of your budget to both Acquisition Re-engagement and Retargeting.
 And finally, the smallest audience percentage is found in Retention, which is effectively the bottom of the funnel as it's your smallest audience and represents your current customers.
 Therefore we allocate the least budget, approximately 3% to Retention.